-There are background checks for employment or immigration; background checks for vulnerable sector (teachers, coaches, et al) … even background checks that look into education records, medical records, driving records, social media presence and much more.
+There are background checks for employment or immigration; background checks for the vulnerable sectors (teachers, coaches, et al) … even background checks that look into education records, medical records, driving records, social media presence, and much more.

-At Reliability Screening, we are experts in two specific types of background check, both pertaining to a criminal records check.
-These checks are commonly performed for employment screening, making sure that the candidate does not have a criminal record.
-They can also be used for immigration or visa purposes; either people immigrating to Canada or looking to work here, or for Canadians applying to work, study or live abroad.
+At Reliability Screening, we are experts in two specific types of background checks, both pertaining to a criminal records check.
+These criminal record checks are commonly performed for employment screening, making sure that the candidate does not have a criminal record.
+They can also be used for immigration or visa purposes; either for people immigrating to Canada or looking to work here or for Canadians applying to work, study or live abroad.

 Criminal records checks, however, are not one-size-fits-all.

 Let’s explore these two types of Canadian background checks, and begin to determine which would be the right one for you.

 You may be wondering about the differences between Canada’s name and fingerprint-based criminal record checks.
 It is important to understand what each provides to choose the check you need for your circumstances.